HDLMake/hdl-make/docs/index.rst

 ``--log LOG``
 -------------
 Set logging level for the Python logger facility.
-You can choose one of the levels in the following tables, in which the the associated internal logging numeric value is also included:
+You can choose one of the levels in the following tables, in which the associated internal logging numeric value is also included:

 +---------------+---------------+
 | Log Level     | Numeric Value |